Ben Kallos: Early life and education

 Kallos was born in Florida.
 He attended Rabbi Arthur Schneier Park East Day School.
-He then attended Bronx High School of Science, SUNY Albany as an undergraduate, and SUNY Buffalo School of Law.
+He then attended Bronx High School of Science where he caught attention for starting a technology consulting firm at 15-years-old.
+He earned a BA in Psychology, Communication and Rhetoric, Philosophy, and Religion from the University at Albany in 2002.
+He received his JD from the University at Buffalo School of Law in 2005.

 Career

-Kallos has served as a Manhattan Community Board 8 public member and statewide coordination committee chair for the New York Democratic Lawyers Council from 2005 to 2013.
-He was also chief of staff for New York State Assemblymember Jonathan Bing from 2007 to 2009, director of policy for then New York City Public Advocate Mark Green in 2009, and executive director of New Roosevelt from 2010 to 2013.
+Kallos has served on Manhattan Community Board 8 from 2006 to 2007 prior serving as chief of staff for New York State Assemblymember Jonathan Bing from 2007 to 2009.^{} He was also, director of policy for then New York City Public Advocate Mark Green in 2009, and executive director of New Roosevelt from 2010 to 2013.
+During this time he served as the statewide coordination committee chair for the New York Democratic Lawyers Council from 2005 to 2013.